eladnoor/equilibrator/classic_rxns/source/tca.rst

 Metabolism of Acetyl-CoA
 ----------------------------------------------------------
+The tricarboxylic acid (TCA) cycle oxidizes the acetyl group of acetyl-CoA

+Acetyl-CoA + 3 H2O ⇌ 2 CO\ :sub:`2` + CoA + 8 e-

+We can see that the net effect of the TCA cycle is to decarboxylate acetyl-CoA twice to make  CO\ :sub:`2` and 8 electrons.
+In the TCA cycle, electrons are mostly donated to NAD+ to form `NADH <glycolysis.html#nadh>`_.
+These electrons are subsequently donated to O\ :sub:`2` in a manner that is coupled to the formation of ATP via the `respiratory electron transport chain <respiration.html#etc>`_.

+You might think that the oxidation of acetyl-CoA would proceed directly.
+However, the direct decarboxylation of acetate would give CO\ :sub:`2` and CH\ :sub:`4` (methane) a reduced (electron-rich) one-carbon molecule that is very stable gas that is quite complex to metabolize (Lehninger).
+In fact, methanotrophs (organisms that consume methane) use very complex and sensitive enzymes to do so (ref).
+The direct decarboxylation of acetyl-CoA poses similar problems.
+Biology solves this problem by using "scaffold" molecules - the acetyl group is first attached to another metabolite and only then does metabolism proceed by decarboxylation and oxidation.
+These scaffolds aid by "holding onto" the acetyl group and by providing a chemical environment that increases its reactivity (making it more straightforward to metabolize, Lehninger).

-We will approach the metabolism of acetyl-CoA through a sort of back door by reminding ourselves about `transamination <transamination.html>`_.
+We will approach the scaffold-based metabolism of acetyl-CoA through a sort of back door by reminding ourselves about `transamination <transamination.html>`_.
 Remember that many amino acids are made by transamination of an appropriate alpha-keto acid acceptor.
 For example, glutamate can be made transaminating a five carbon dicarboxylic acid called α-ketoglutarate (also known as 2-oxoglutarate).

 .. figure:: _static/_images/alphaketoglutarate.png
    :alt: α-ketoglutaric acid or 2-oxoglutarate